fedesiri/fedesiri/README.md

 <h3> 👨🏻‍💻 &nbsp;About Me </h3>

-- 🤔 &nbsp; in progress
+- 🤔 &nbsp; Willing to learn new technologies and to be learning constantly.
-- 🎓 &nbsp; in progress
+- 🎓 &nbsp; Full stack developer graduated from Henry Bootcamp.
-- 💼 &nbsp; in progress
-- 🌱 &nbsp; in progress
+- 🌱 &nbsp; Music and sports fan.
-- ✍️ &nbsp; in progress

 <h3> 🛠 &nbsp;Tech Stack</h3>